-1. Innovation and knowledge sharing (30%).
+1. Innovation (40%).

 - → Innovation and broadening the knowledge base in the ACT energy transition sector is an important objective of the Fund.
 The following will be assessed under this criterion: - a.
 The project clearly demonstrates innovative and transformational approaches to supporting the net zero transition.
 This can be demonstrated via the technology used, business model or other aspects; and - b.
 The approach to sharing the learnings gained from the project.
+This can include but is not limited to, sharing data, hosting webinars, publishing reports, engaging with the local community through workshops and educational guides, and creating collaborative networks.

-2. Technical and commercial viability (30%).
+2. Technical and commercial viability (25%).